 Quick Reference Guide:

 The Best Time to Visit Greece by Activity

 For the islands or a hiking adventure, the best time to visit Greece on a budget is during the shoulder season.
 This is essentially May and early June, or September.
 For Athens, Thessaloniki, and other city breaks head to Greece between October and March.

 The Best Time to Visit Greece for the Beaches and Swimming

 Late May, June, and early September are the best time to make the most of the summer sun in Greece.
 Temperatures are between 25 and 30 degrees Celsius on average.
 Water temperatures are also pretty warm.

 The Best Time to Visit Greece for Hiking and Cycling

-Visit between March and early June, or September to early November.
+Visit between March and early June, or September to early November if you hope to embark on a hiking or cycling adventure.
 During these times, temperatures are pleasant but not too hot for being outside for long periods.
 Accommodation and flight costs are also much lower.

 The Best Time to Visit Cultural and Historical Sites